12 Slow Cooker Thanksgiving Recipes You Can’t Mess Up

 When you’re in charge of hosting Thanksgiving, things in the kitchen can get overwhelming pretty quickly.
 The culprit: Time—it’s never quite on your side when you’ve got an entire menu to get right and conversation to keep flowing.
 The simplest way to ease some of those big holiday meal woes is to let go a little and relinquish a few of your tasks to a slow cooker.

 At first, leaving all the heavy lifting up to a Crock-Pot will feel strange.
 But once you realize that this long, low-temperature, zero-effort method only enhances the flavor of the food, you’ll be happy to give the oven (and your hands) a break for a little while.
 While you’ll have to gather your ingredients in advance, these 12 recipes are no-fuss from there on out.
 Soups, stews, casseroles, sides—let them do their thing and go mingle.

 Slow Cooker Carrot Apple Soup with Za’atar Croutons

-For a crowd-pleasing Thanksgiving starter, you can’t go wrong with a decadent soup.
-This creamy apple and carrot soup by Foxes Loves Lemons is topped with homemade Za’atar croutons and a dollop of yogurt for a dish that’s both texturally and visually stunning.
+For a crowd-pleasing starter, consider this creamy soup by Foxes Love Lemons, topped with homemade za’atar croutons and a dollop of yogurt for a bowl that’s both texturally and visually stunning.
 Being that it cooks anywhere from four to eight hours, let it simmer in the background as friends and family filter in.